Date: 10/29/25

 The next generation of infrastructure blends:

-• Hyperscale AI campuses with GPU/HBM cores
+• Hyperscale AI campuses with GPU/HBM core

 • Modular and micro-edge nodes near end users